 If food or beverages are provided during or at an entertainment event, and the food and beverages were purchased separately from the entertainment or the cost of the food and beverages was stated separately from the cost of the entertainment on one or more bills, invoices, or receipts, you may be able to deduct the separately stated costs as a meal expense.
-For more information, see Regulations section 1.274-11(d)(2), Example 2.
+For more information, see Notice 2018-76, available at IRS.gov/irb/ 2018-42 IRB#NOT-2018-76.